Research Brief

 for the Community Solutions Network

-A starting point to challenge and empower individuals to consider their own decolonial journey.
+A starting point to empower individuals to consider their own learning journey.

 We also explore two specific examples of decolonized and Indigenized approaches and how they can be used in the design process to impact communities.
 Acknowledging that ‘one-size fits all’ will not work for all cities across Canada, we hope that readers will use this brief to consider their approaches to designing processes and how a shift in mind frames to notice colonial practices and intentionally engage in decolonized approaches can change systems.